mimecast-scott/ttpurl-monitor/README.md

 ````

 # ttpurl-monitor
-A dockerized python script that grabs the latest URLs that were blocked and classified malicious and cross checks them against the past 30 days of clicked and allowed (i.e. clean) URL.
+A dockerized python script that grabs the latest URLs every 20 minutes that were classified malicious & blocked and cross checks them against the past 30 days of clicked and allowed (i.e. clean) URL.
 If there is a match, take action (e.g. send an e-mail notification).

 | ENV VAR     | Description |